-Infection Control Program
+Blood or Other Potentially Infectious Material

-The district's infection control program will be consistent with WAC 296-823 Occupation exposure to blood-borne pathogens and the Guidelines for Implementation of Hepatitis B and HIV School Employee Training published by the Superintendent of Public Instruction.
+The district's infection control program will be consistent with Chapter 296-823 WAC Occupational exposure to blood-borne pathogens.

 All employees with reasonably anticipated on-the-job exposure to blood or other potentially infectious material will be identified.
 Potentially infectious human body fluids are blood, semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult to differentiate between body fluids.
-Examples of employees with reasonably anticipated risk of exposure include, but are not limited to, school nurses; teachers and aides in classrooms for the developmentally disabled, the institutionalized or group home residents ; bus drivers of such students, or who provide first aid; communication disorders specialists for such students; coaches or assistants who provide first aid, and first aid providers.
+Examples of employees with reasonably anticipated risk of exposure include, but are not limited to, school nurses; teachers and aides in classrooms for students with disabilities and classrooms for institutionalized or group home resident students; bus drivers of such students, or who provide first aid; communication disorders specialists for such students; coaches or assistants who provide first aid, and first aid providers.
 All job duties should be evaluated by the superintendent or her/his designee for the risk of exposure to blood or potentially infectious material.
 The district will maintain a list of job classifications with reasonably anticipated exposure to blood or other potentially infectious material.
 All employees identified as having reasonably anticipated exposure to blood or other potentially infectious material will be offered the hepatitis B vaccine at the district's expense.

-If an employee has a specific exposure to blood or other potentially infectious material, the district will provide a free and confidential medical evaluation and follow-up performed by an appropriately trained and licensed health care professional.
-Any necessary post-exposure treatment will be provided.
+If an employee has a specific exposure to blood or other potentially infectious material, the district will provide a free and confidential medical evaluation and other follow-up as required by law.

 Employees with reasonably anticipated exposure to blood and other potentially infectious material will participate in district-provided training within ten days of employment and annually before the first day of school.
 The training will include: